 Having a pretty good cookbook loaded with simple and delicious recipes is also a pretty nice way to start.
-This keto cookbook contains 120 easy and delicious recipes with 5g net carbs or less and only 5 ingredients per recipe.

 If you still find the planning a little tiring, you can get pre-planned meal plans delivered to your inbox each week.
-This weekly keto meal plan is a good example.
-Plus, it has a 7 day free trial to get you started.

 Overall, meal planning helps you keep things simple organized and will help you save more money on keto.

 Buying things in bulk is a good idea, but only if you have a way to manage those things.
 Cooking and storing in bulk is a good way to save you time and money on keto.